afshinrahmati/system-design/README.md

  * Consider implementing the 12-factor app principles for cloud-native applications.
  7) ## BulkHead Pattern
  * if an issue occurs in one service, it should be isolated and not impact other services.

+ # Kubernetes
+ * create a infrastructure
+ * it is a platform that help us managed our container.
+ * cluster ==> 1 or any server<node> each server called node
+ * in each cluster we have 1 or more node.
+ * in node we have a lot container